- This event has passed.

 Southern Exposure in Gadsden!

-Join Alabama Rivers Alliance and Coosa Riverkeeper for the FREE & IN-PERSON screening of the Southern Exposure documentary films.
-Discussion and Q & A afterwards.
+Join Alabama Rivers Alliance, Coosa Riverkeeper, Advance Etowah and Gadsden-Etowah Film Group for the FREE & IN-PERSON screening of the Southern Exposure documentary films at the Pitman Theatre in Gadsden.

 |A Fisher's Right to Know||Fishers throughout East Alabama depend on the mighty Coosa River for food, recreation and a family pastime that goes back generations.
 But do fishermen and women -- and their families -- have a right to know which fish are safe to consume?
 Not currently in Alabama, the River State.
 Coosa Riverkeeper and other advocates are working to give fishers across the entire state that right.|